kitspace/kitspace/presentations/fosdem2017/presentation.md

 - Hackaday.io, EEVblog Forums, etc

+???

+- We do share projects
+- This is a rough survey I did last years on the numbers of projects you can find online
+- This is not including other popular ways to share projects such as Hackaday and forums
+- __So what's the problem?__

 ---
 <br>
 <br>
 <br>
 <center><img src=images/pease.jpg /></center>

+???

+- Often it takes considerable effort to understand someone else's work
+- Projects can be simultaneously brilliant but not reproducable
+- There is no clear standard way to present the information that reduces the friction

 ---
 <img class=fullscreen src=images/meat1.jpg />

+???
+- So what we would like, is something that incorporates all these different ways of doing things

 ---
 <img class=fullscreen src=images/meat2.jpg />

+???
+- Allows you to make the PCB

 ---
 <img class=fullscreen src=images/meat3.jpg />

+???
+- And allows you to purchase the parts

 ---